 OpEd Project Public Voices Fellowship

-The Board of The OpEd Project Public Voices Fellowship at UT Austin invites nominations for the seventh cohort of Public Voices Fellows.
+The Board of The OpEd Project Public Voices Fellowship at UT Austin invites nominations for the ninth cohort of Public Voices Fellows.

-The Public Voices Fellowship is part of a national initiative launched by The OpEd Project in partnership with leading universities and foundations, to accelerate the ideas and public impact of underrepresented thought leaders, including women, ensuring that their ideas shape the important conversations of our age.
+The Public Voices Fellowship is part of a national initiative launched by The OpEd Project in partnership with leading universities and foundations, to accelerate the ideas and public impact of underrepresented thought leaders ensuring that their ideas shape the important conversations of our age.
 The Public Voices Fellowship at UT Austin is part of this prestigious national initiative to change who writes history.

-The Op-Ed Project’s “Public Voices Fellowship” is a year-long fellowship for underrepresented women and “diverse thought leaders.”
-The aim of the “Public Voices Fellowship” is to “increase the range of voices and quality of ideas we hear in the world.”
-The goal at UT Austin has been to increase the number of women faculty and faculty of color sharing their work with the public through radio, television, and print media publications and appearances.
+The Op-Ed Project’s “Public Voices Fellowship” is a year-long fellowship to “increase the range of voices and quality of ideas we hear in the world.”
+The goal at UT Austin has been to increase the number of underrepresented voices sharing their work with the public through radio, television, and print media publications and appearances.

 UT Austin remains one of the only public institutions to participate in this program.
-This will be the seventh cohort of the Public Voices Fellowship at UT Austin.
-To date, 120 UT Austin Fellows have produced over 460 concrete successes (view full 2021 impact report here), including published op-eds, TV and radio appearances, interviews, expert quotes and more.
+This will be the ninth cohort of the Public Voices Fellowship at UT Austin.
+To date, 150 UT Austin Fellows have produced over 500 concrete successes (view full 2022 impact report here), including published op-eds, TV and radio appearances, interviews, expert quotes and more.
 Many of these successes have led to expansive impact in the academic and public sphere, driving expert citations, demand for book contracts and sparking moving community initiatives.
 For a more descriptive overview of the program please visit their website at www.theopedproject.org.

 All fellows must commit to writing (with the support of the program) a minimum of two op-ed essays during the fellowship.
 Because this fellowship explicitly aims to change who writes history, we expect all fellows to commit to publishing.
 Those selected as fellows must commit to participating in four convening sessions on the following dates: